JessiYang0/Spatial-Temporal-Attention-Model/README.md

 <img src="pic/load_data.jpg">

 #  📚 spatial relationships
-The temporal correlation represents the correlation between different time steps and the spatial correlation represents the correlation between different variables.
+📍 The temporal correlation represents the correlation between different time steps and the spatial correlation represents the correlation between different variables.

-We performed a data exploration using the heatmap to present spatial relationships on commercial building electricity load dataset.
+📍 We performed a data exploration using the heatmap to present spatial relationships on commercial building electricity load dataset.

+📍 Thus, allowing the proposed model to learn information in both time and spatial domains jointly is important.

 <img src="pic/heatmap.jpg">